-On August 13th, 1961, the writer Tom Perrotta was born.
-He was born in Garwood, New Jersey.
+On August 13th, 1961, the famous writer Tom Perrotta was born in Garwood, New Jersey.
 His father was a postman, his mother a secretary.
 From an early age, Perrotta was a voracious reader.
 As he grew up, he devoured the works of authors such as O. Henry, J.R.R.
 Tolkein, and John Irving, and dreamed of becoming a writer himself.

 While teaching creative writing at Yale, Tom Perrotta wrote three novels, all of which he had trouble getting published.
 In 1994, Perrotta finally published his first book, a short story collection titled Bad Haircut: Stories Of The Seventies.
 It received good reviews; a Washington Post critic said that it was "more powerful than any other coming-of-age novel."
 That year, Perrotta left Yale and began teaching expository writing at Harvard.

 In 1996, one of Perrotta's unpublished novels, a dark comedy called Election, was optioned for a film by director Alexander Payne.
 This attracted the attention of publishers, and the novel was released in March of 1998.
 A year later, the film was released to theaters and critical acclaim.
-In Election, Tracy Flick, a popular, intelligent, and pretty high school girl, is running in the election for student body president.
+In Election, Tracy Flick, a popular, pretty, intelligent, but amoral high school girl, is running in the election for student body president.

 Tracy will do anything to win.
 She projects the perfect image, but she has a dark side.
 She had an affair with a teacher, and after she told her mother, the teacher's career and marriage were ruined.
 Tracy's current teacher, Jim McCallister - whose best friend was the teacher Tracy ruined - decides that she doesn't deserve to win the election.
 A caring teacher who believes in ethics, McAllister doesn't let his lofty ideals stand in the way of his determination to sabotage Tracy's campaign at all costs.
 He convinces Paul, a popular but dumb athlete, to run against Tracy.
 In an interesting twist, Paul's disgruntled younger sister Tammy also runs for president - in order to prove that the election is a farce and won't change anything at school.
 In a rousing speech, Tammy encourages the other students not to vote.